kevincastejon/com.caskev.grid-toolkit/README.md

 ```
 #### DijkstraMap

-You can generate a **DijkstraMap** object that holds pre-calculated direction and distance data.
-This type of map differs from the **DirectionMap** in that it allows tiles to have weights, that can be seen as movement cost, and that it also stores the distance from all accessible tiles to the target tile.
+*Note that a DijkstraMap object inherits from all the methods and properties of a DirectionMap object.*

+A Dijkstra will hold both direction and distance data between a target tile and all the tiles that are accessible to this target.
+Once generated, this object can contain all the paths and distance data that you need (ie: a tower defense game with a village core where all enemies run to, or a strategy game in which you would display the distance cost of the movement by hovering tiles with the cursor) and then use the paths with almost no performance cost.
+There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.

-To generate the **DijkstraMap** object, use the **GenerateDijkstraMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.
+To generate a **DijkstraMap** object, use the **GenerateDijkstraMap** method that needs the *grid* and the *target* tile from which to calculate the paths, as parameters.

 ```cs
 DijkstraMap dijkstraMap = Pathfinding.GenerateDijkstraMap(grid, targetTile);
 ```

-Once the **DijkstraMap** object is generated, you can use its several and almost "*cost free*" methods and properties, which are the same as the **DirectionMap** ones, plus this one method below.

 ---